 Like the other books in the series, it is characterized by, in the words of reviewer Kaite Mediatore Stover, "witty banter, zany plot twists, and colorful, likable characters (even the dastardly villains)."
-And like the earlier books in the series, the new novel is a "smart drawing-room comedy crossed liberally with farce," but the setting of My Lucky Star is Los Angeles rather than New York.
+Also like the other books in the series, it is a "smart drawing-room comedy crossed liberally with farce," but the setting of My Lucky Star is Los Angeles rather than New York.